 The fellowship is specifically designed for those who wish to pursue a career in academic neurology or in a group or private practice.

-Throughout the fellowship, trainees are exposed to patients with ischemic and hemorrhagic cerebrovascular diseases.
-Patients are referred directly to the Department of Neurology by Mayo Clinic physicians and the emergency medicine specialists of Mayo Clinic Hospital's acute stroke service, as well as physicians at other health care facilities.
+Throughout the fellowship, you're exposed to patients with ischemic and hemorrhagic cerebrovascular diseases.
+Patients are referred directly to the Department of Neurology by Mayo Clinic physicians and the emergency medicine specialists of Mayo Clinic Hospital's acute stroke service, as well as physicians at other healthcare facilities.

-The Vascular Neurology Fellowship includes both didactic and clinical experiences, training fellows to:
+The Vascular Neurology Fellowship includes both educational, clinical, and research experiences, training you to:

 - Acquire the necessary cerebrovascular history